 Instead we suggest you rely on the filter pressure reading to gauge how often you need to clean.
 After you complete a filter and pool clean, check the pressure reading, write it down if needs be, and use this number as your baseline.
 Check the pressure reading regularly and once you notice the pressure has risen by about 10 psi above the baseline, that’s your cue to do another filter clean.

-As a very rough guide, cartridge filters need cleaning every 2-6 weeks, sand filters every 1-4 weeks and diatomaceous earth filters every 1-3 months.
-While most Aussie home pools feature sand or cartridge filters, if you know you’ll struggle to clean your pool filter twice a month, you may find it worthwhile to invest in a diatomaceous earth filter.
-They are more expensive but offer a higher grade of filtration too.
+As a very rough guide, cartridge filters need cleaning every 2-6 weeks, sand filters every 3-6 weeks.
+While most Aussie home pools feature sand or cartridge filters, if you want to reduce the frequency of backwashing the filter, you should consider using glass bead media in the sand filter.
+It is more expensive but offers a higher level of filtration too.